Gwen-Bradbury/MS3/README.md

 #### Features on the Home Page -

-- _Navbar_ -

--_Headline Image_-

--_Search Bar_-
+- _Navbar_ - Holds the name of the page and links that will take the user to the other pages of the site when clicked.
+It has a dropdown toggle for use on smaller screens.
+The nav links have an a:hover CSS element that allows the user to see that the cursor is over a nav link and that it can be clicked.

+-_Headline Image_- The image is bright and bold, to catch the users eye, and responsive for smaller screen sizes

+-_Search Bar_- The Search Bar allows easy navigation throught the Parks, and Walks within them, efficiently finding what the user's looking for without endless scrolling.
+Simply type a keyword into the text area hit 'Search' and all the Walks with that keyword will be listed below.
+If no Walks can be found, the user is faced with a message stating 'No Results Found!'

--_List of Parks_-
+-_List of Parks_- A card containing a picture and information on that particular park.

--_List of Walks_-
+-_List of Walks_- A basic accordion containing information such as walk name, with dropdown and 'Add to My Walks' button.

--_Add to My Walks button_-
+-_Add to My Walks button_- This button adds that particular walk to the users 'My Walks' page for easy retrival.

--_Dropdown_-
+-_Dropdown_- Opens from the accordion and contains further information about that particular walk, such as length and the username that added it to the app.

-Navbar is repeated across all pages to provide consistant navigation throughout the app.

-Headline Image is repeated across all pages to provide consistancy within app.
+The Navbar is repeated across all pages to provide consistant navigation, along with the Headline Image which provides consistancy and flow within app.

 #### Features on the Login Page -